 In order to reduce the site's environmental impact, an Environmental Management System (EMS) will be implemented to provide the company with a framework through which its environmental performance can be monitored, improved and controlled.
-The EMS is supported (and also recorded on) an electronic software SHE management system.
+The EMS is supported (and also recorded on) an electronic software SHE managements system called Evotix.

 The EMS for the site will comprise of an environmental policy, the environmental management plan (formerly Environmental Management Plan) for the site, planned environmental risk assessments, environmental procedures (EPPs), environmental auditing, planning and review, emergency plan, environmental training and environmental reporting (SHE Action Log and Event Logs).
-The EMS also forms part of an electronic IMS (Integrated Management System) operated as Trade 2.
+The EMS also forms part of an electronic IMS (Integrated Management System).